IvanDnepr123/codeclub/README.md

 5) Slovo.py - this program speakes with you.
 6) Math teacher.py - Do you want to count so fast?
 You have bad grades in your school?
 You should test this!
 7) site_presentation - my HTML site about guitar.
+8) Kvadratne rivniannia_ruby.rb - In this program you write a, b, and c.
+Then program is solve this quadratic equation.